-Travel and camp on durable surfaces
+Travel and camp on durable surfaces:

-- Durable surfaces include established trails and campsites, rock, gravel, or dry grasses. - Protect riparian areas by camping at least 70 metres from lakes and streams. - Good campsites are found, not made.
+- Durable surfaces include established trails and campsites, rock, gravel, or dry grasses. - Good campsites are found, not made.
 Altering a site is not necessary.

 In popular areas:

 - Concentrate use on existing trails and campsites. - Walk single file in the middle of the trail, even when wet or muddy. - Keep campsites small.
 Focus activity in areas where vegetation is absent.